Physical Therapist Assistant Program

 Click Here To View Our Admissions Booklet

 - If not already a Prairie State College student, complete and submit a PSC Admissions Application or in person in Enrollment Services.
-Application deadline is June 1, 2021.
+Application deadline is June 1, 2022 or until all seats are filled after that date.

-- Complete BIOL 221 (completed within the last five (5) years with a grade of “C” or better).
+- Complete BIOL 221 Anatomy & Physiology I, ENG 101 Composition I, and PTA 100 Introduction to Physical Therapy BEFORE the application deadline of June 1, 2022, with a grade of “C” or better.
+BIOL 221 must be completed within the last five (5) years.
 A comparable biology at another institution will be considered after review of the curriculum.
 Students who wish to transfer Anatomy and Physiology credits can only do so if both semesters have been successfully completed at the same institution.

-Upon completion of items 1-6, an evaluation of the applicant’s records will be mailed approximately two to three weeks after submitting a PTA Program Intent Form.
-It is the applicant’s responsibility to contact the Enrollment Services Advisor if they have not received correspondence prior to the application deadline.
-It is also the applicant’s responsibility to notify the Enrollment Services Advisor of any change in address and/or phone number.
-Please retain the evaluation for future reference as it will serve as proof of submission.
+Upon completion of the above steps, an evaluation of the applicant’s records will be emailed to the students Prairie State email approximately two to three weeks after submitting a program PTA Program Intent Form.
+It is the applicant’s responsibility to contact the Enrollment Services Office if they have not received correspondence within 3 weeks of the application deadline.
+It is also the applicant’s responsibility to notify the selective admission specialist of any change in address and/or phone number.
+Please retain the evaluation received for future reference as it will serve as proof of submission.

 Ranking of Applicants

-Applicants are ranked based on points awarded for prerequisite courses completed, general education courses completed before admission into the PTA program, composite score earned on the HESI-A2 exam, and residency in the Prairie State College, Illinois Community College District 515.
-A list of communities within District 515 can be found here.
+Applicants are ranked based on points awarded for prerequisite courses completed, general education courses completed before admission into the PTA program and residency in the Prairie State College, Illinois Community College District 515.
+A list of communities within District 515 can be found at https://prairiestate.edu/about-us/index.aspx.
 All courses in the ranking system must reflect a grade of “C” or better for admission into the PTA program.
 One additional point will be given for each course completed at Prairie State College with a grade of “C” or better.
+See page 13 for a copy of the Physical Therapist Assistant, AAS Ranking Form.

-Applicants accepted into the program will receive notification via US Postal mail.
-Notification will include time sensitive information on next steps in the acceptance process.
-It is the applicants responsibility to notify the Enrollment Services Office of any change in address, phone or email address during the admissions process.
+Applicants accepted into the program will receive notification via email that decision letters are available for viewing in the application portal.
+Notification will include time sensitive information on next steps in the acceptance process including but not limited to accepting the seat in the program and the date, time, and location of a mandatory program orientation.
+It is the applicant’s responsibility to check their email periodically for information related to their application and information submission.
+It is the applicant’s responsibility to notify the Enrollment Services Office of any change in address, phone, or email address during the admissions process.

 2. Mandatory Orientation

 All accepted applicants are required to attend the mandatory orientation session.
-The orientation session will occur prior to the beginning of the summer session at PSC.
 The date, time and location of the orientation session will be included in the acceptance letter.
-Failure to attend without contacting the PTA program director will forfeit their seat in the PTA program and seat deposit.
+Failure to attend without contacting the PTA program coordinator will result in forfeiture of your seat in the PTA program.

 3. Registration for PTA Technical Courses